mhbeals/mhwood.github.io/histories/nlf.md

 #### Selection

-The digitized historical newspaper collection of the National Library of Finland is based upon the newspapers acquired through free deposit laws since the 18th century.
+The digitised historical newspaper collection of the National Library of Finland is based upon the newspapers acquired through free deposit laws since the eighteenth century.
 At the time of TIDEN, the Finnish legislation defined a newspaper as “a printed product published at least once a week”.
 Historical newspapers had been microfilmed systematically from the 1950s onwards and the aim was to digitise the whole older collection step-by-step, using microfilm as an intermediary.
-The first Finnish newspaper was published in 1771, and the first collection to be digitized was from this year forward until about 1860.
-After the TIDEN project, the next stages covered the newspapers from 1861 – 1890, 1891-1900 and 1901-1910 according to the allocated funding.
-Digitization work followed the alphabetical order of newspapers within the chosen timeframe.
+The first Finnish newspaper was published in 1771, and the first collection to be digitised was from this year forward until about 1860.
+After the TIDEN project, the next stages covered the newspapers from 1861–1890, 1891–1900 and 1901–1910 according to the allocated funding.
+Digitisation work followed the alphabetical order of newspapers within the chosen timeframe.